Skip to content

 Battle Cards

 Battle Cards are tactical reference tools that arm sales teams with specific talking points, objection responses, and differentiation strategies for each major competitor in enterprise deals.
-Used in late-stage competitive deals; includes landmines, traps, and proof assets.
+Designed for late-stage competitive situations, they typically bundle landmines, traps, proof assets, and counter-narratives into a format reps can actually use under pressure.

 Related terms: